How the small business customer service is better

 Let’s get real in our efforts to collectively improve customer experience.

-My barista and his small business CX would probably be able to help us all…
+My barista and his small business customer service would probably be able to help us all…